 - ♣ Arsenic: While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
 EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 EPA continues to research the effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
-In 2024, the highest concentration of arsenic detected was 5.4 ppb. - ♣ Lead: 2024 was the most recent year testing was performed for lead and copper at five customer homes with the cooperation of our customers.
-No concentrations of lead were detected in all five homes sampled.
+In 2024, the highest concentration of arsenic detected was 8.4 ppb. - ♣ Lead: 2022 was the most recent year testing was performed for lead and copper at 20 customer homes with the cooperation of our customers.
+Small concentrations of lead were detected in 9 of the 20 homes sampled.
+The concentration of lead in those nine homes was below the 10-ppb alert level for lead.
 The EPA standard for lead requires that 90% of homes tested must have lead levels below the alert level.
 If your home was included in the sampling, you should have received your individual results.